 Floating when stationary and floating as you swim along are two different scenarios.
 Floating as you swim along on your back sounds more like the problem you are asking about.

 Body position is vital for effective backstroke and you’re correct to say that your V shape is not right.

 Try holding a float or kickboard across your chest.
-This will give you some support and allow you to maybe find that mid point for your head position.
+This will give you some support and allow you to find maybe that midpoint for your head position.

 You will find some water coming onto your face, but try to resist that instant temptation to stand up.
 Maybe wear some swim goggles and/or a nose clip to help deal with it.
 Eventually, you will find a happy medium and swim longer distances on your back without any panic.